 How To Choose The Best Face Mask

-Between the article and cited references, this is probably everything you want to about wearing face masks—and probably a bit more.
+Between the article and cited references, this is probably everything you want to about wearing face masks—and maybe a bit more.

 The ideal mask for you depends upon your health, age, profession, and geography.
 A good face mask is primarily the equipment of medical personnel, scientists, carpenters, spray painters, food service, and other industry workers.
 To keep from breathing in unwanted contaminates, it should cover both nose and mouth.